Guide

 curl -s -o /dev/null -w "%{http_code}" https://api.us.nylas.com/v3/A 200 or 401 response means the network is working (401 just means no auth header was sent).
 If you get no response, wait a few seconds and retry — the sandbox's network stack may still be initializing.

-The full workflow from zero to delivered email runs in 5 steps and completes in under 30 seconds.
-This script is self-contained — paste it directly into a Manus chat or execute it as a bash script inside any fresh sandbox session.
-It covers install, PATH setup, authentication, sending, and verification.
+Once the CLI is installed and authenticated (see the getting started guide), the send-to-verify cycle runs in 3 steps and completes in under 10 seconds.
+This script is self-contained — paste it directly into a Manus chat or execute it as a bash script inside any sandbox session.

 export PATH="$PATH:$HOME/.config/nylas/bin"